 Garden Cities and ‘Green Evolutionary Settlements’

-Finding ways of living, that do not challenge life on Earth,
+Finding ways of living, that do not challenge life on Earth, is urgent and difficult.

 Here I compare the well established idea of Garden Cities with a different, ‘Green Settlement’, approach.